Historical European martial arts: Stick fighting

 A third category might be traditional "folk styles", mostly folk wrestling.
 Greco-Roman wrestling was a discipline at the first modern Olympic Games in 1896.
-Inclusion of Freestyle wrestling followed in 1904.
+Inclusion of freestyle wrestling followed in 1904.

-19th Century Revival
+19th century revival

-Attempts at reconstructing the discontinued traditions of European systems of combat began in the late 19th century, with a revival of interest in the Middle Ages.
-The movement was led in England by the soldier, writer, antiquarian and swordsman, Alfred Hutton.
+Attempts at reconstructing the discontinued traditions of European systems of combat began in the late 19th century, with a revival of interest from the Middle Ages.
+The movement was led in England by the soldier, writer, antiquarian, and swordsman, Alfred Hutton.

 Hutton learned fencing at the school founded by Domenico Angelo.
 In 1862, he organized in his regiment stationed in India the Cameron Fencing Club, for which he prepared his first work, a 12-page booklet entitled Swordsmanship.

-After returning from India in 1865, Hutton focused on the study and revival of older fencing systems and schools.
+After returning home from India in 1865, Hutton focused on the study and revival of older fencing systems and schools.
 He began tutoring groups of students in the art of 'ancient swordplay' at a club attached to the London Rifle Brigade School of Arms in the 1880s.
-In 1889, Hutton published his most influential work Cold Steel: A Practical Treatise on the Sabre, which presented the historical method of military sabre use on foot, combining the 18th century English backsword with modern Italian duelling sabre.
+In 1889, Hutton published his most influential work Cold Steel: A Practical Treatise on the Sabre, which presented the historical method of military sabre use on foot, combining the 18th century English backsword with the modern Italian duelling sabre.

 Hutton's pioneering advocacy and practice of historical fencing included reconstructions of the fencing systems of several historical masters including George Silver and Achille Marozzo.
 He delivered numerous practical demonstrations with his colleague Egerton Castle of these systems during the 1890s, both in order to benefit various military charities and to encourage patronage of the contemporary methods of competitive fencing.
 Exhibitions were held at the Bath Club and a fund-raising event was arranged at Guy's Hospital.

-Among his many acolytes were Egerton Castle, Captain Carl Thimm, Colonel Cyril Matthey, Captain Percy Rolt, Captain Ernest George Stenson Cooke, Captain Frank Herbert Whittow, Esme Beringer, Sir Frederick and Walter Herries Pollock.
-Despite this revival and the interest that it received in late Victorian England, the practice died out soon after the death of Hutton in 1910.
-Interest in the physical application of historical fencing techniques remained largely dormant during the first half of the 20th century due to a number of factors.
+Among his many acolytes were Egerton Castle, Captain Carl Thimm, Colonel Cyril Matthey, Captain Percy Rolt, Captain Ernest George Stenson Cooke, Captain Frank Herbert Whittow, Esme Beringer, Sir Frederick, and Walter Herries Pollock.
+Despite this revival and the interest that was received in late Victorian England, the practice died out soon after the death of Hutton in 1910.
+Interest in the physical application of historical fencing techniques remained largely dormant during the first half of the 20th century, due to a number of factors.

 Similar work, although more academic than practical in nature, occurred in other European countries.
 In Germany, Karl Wassmannsdorf conducted research on the German school and Gustav Hergsell reprinted three of Hans Talhoffer's manuals.
-In France there was the work of the Academie D'Armes circa 1880–1914.
-Italy's Jacopo Gelli and Francesco Novati published a facsimile of the "Flos Duellatorum" of Fiore dei Liberi, and Giuseppe Cerri's book on the Bastone drew inspiration from the two-handed sword of Achille Marozzo.
+In France, there was the work of the Academie D'Armes circa 1880–1914.
+In Italy, Jacopo Gelli and Francesco Novati published a facsimile of the "Flos Duellatorum" of Fiore dei Liberi, and Giuseppe Cerri's book on the Bastone drew inspiration from the two-handed sword of Achille Marozzo.
 Baron Leguina's bibliography of Spanish swordsmanship is still a standard reference today.